cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 rm "$src"
 {% endhighlight %}

-If you run the script as root, you should get a process which is now in D state.
+Run this script as root, and you should get a process which is now in D state, with the PID for that process in the output.
 Press Enter to tear down the filesystem and take the process out of D state.

     % sudo /tmp/e
     PID 33088 is now in D state.
 Press <Enter> to come out of D state.